Sheikhsoft/InternetGuard/FAQ.md

 --------------------------------

 <a name="FAQ0"></a>
-**(0) How do I use NetGuard?**
+**(0) How do I use InternetGuard?**

-* Enable the NetGuard firewall using the switch in NetGuard's action bar
+* Enable the InternetGuard firewall using the switch in InternetGuard's action bar
-* Allow (greenish\*) or deny (reddish\*) Wi-Fi or mobile internet access using the icons next to an application name in NetGuard's applications list
+* Allow (greenish\*) or deny (reddish\*) Wi-Fi or mobile internet access using the icons next to an application name in InternetGuard's applications list

-You can use *Settings > Defaults* to change from block/blacklist mode (disable *Block Wi-Fi* and *Block mobile*, and then block unwanted applications in NetGuard's applications list) to allow/whitelist mode (enable *Block Wi-Fi* and *Block mobile*, and then allow desired applications in NetGuard's applications list).
+You can use *Settings > Defaults* to change from block/blacklist mode (disable *Block Wi-Fi* and *Block mobile*, and then block unwanted applications in InternetGuard's applications list) to allow/whitelist mode (enable *Block Wi-Fi* and *Block mobile*, and then allow desired applications in InternetGuard's applications list).

 \* Depending on the theme you use, the icons may be:
 * Allowed (internet access permitted): greenish (teal) / blue / purple / gray
 * Blocked (internet access denied): reddish (salmon) / orange / yellow / amber

 <a name="FAQ1"></a>
-**(1) Can NetGuard completely protect my privacy?**
+**(1) Can InternetGuard completely protect my privacy?**

 No - nothing can completely protect your privacy.
-NetGuard will do its best, but it is limited by the fact it must use the VPN service.
+InternetGuard will do its best, but it is limited by the fact it must use the VPN service.
 This is the trade-off required to make a firewall which does not require root access.
 The firewall can only start when Android "allows" it to start, so it will not offer protection during early boot-up (although you can disable your network before rebooting).
 It will, however, be much better than nothing.

-Android N and later allows NetGuard to be an [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).
+Android N and later allows InternetGuard to be an [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).
 On Android O do not enable '*Block connections without VPN*', see [question 51](#FAQ51)) for more information on this.

 To protect yourself more, remember to disable Wi-Fi and mobile data before rebooting,